karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 ## Completed (recent)

+27. Inline dev: Fix empty route table by loading the App from TS source at runtime (same module instance as registers) instead of a bundled import.
+    This ensures registrations and route aggregation operate on the same App.
-26. Inline dev (Windows): remove the `--tsconfig-paths` CLI flag when spawning tsx and rely on `TSX_TSCONFIG_PATHS=1` in the environment to enable tsconfig-paths.
+28. Inline dev (Windows): remove the `--tsconfig-paths` CLI flag when spawning tsx and rely on `TSX_TSCONFIG_PATHS=1` in the environment to enable tsconfig-paths.
 Fixes "C:\Program Files\nodejs\node.exe: bad option:
     --tsconfig-paths" seen during `smoz dev`.
-27. Inline dev: enable tsconfig-paths in the tsx child (`--tsconfig-paths`) so "@/..." aliases in endpoint modules resolve at runtime.
+29. Inline dev: enable tsconfig-paths in the tsx child (`--tsconfig-paths`) so "@/..." aliases in endpoint modules resolve at runtime.
 Keep register imports extensionless, POSIX-relative (TS-friendly) to avoid TS5097.
-28. Inline dev: route detection fix — registers now use POSIX-relative import specifiers from app/generated to targets (no "@/" alias).
-Inline server successfully loads registers and routes (e.g., /openapi) resolve in dev.20.
-Dev UX (inline): fixed “\_\_dirname is not defined” by resolving the packaged inline server from the repo root in the dev runner; works under tsx and the built CLI.
-This also keeps fallback to serverless‑offline intact.
+30. Inline dev: route detection fix — registers now use POSIX-relative import specifiers from app/generated to targets (no "@/" alias).
+Inline server successfully loads registers and routes (e.g., /openapi) resolve in dev.
-29. Inline server type hygiene: added Route.segs and Segment typing; updated match() signature to clear TypeScript errors and lint warnings.22.
-Templates lint: removed self‑ignoring "templates/\*\*" from the template
+31. Inline server type hygiene: added Route.segs and Segment typing; updated match() signature to clear TypeScript errors and lint warnings.
-    ESLint config so `npm run templates:lint` operates on template sources.
-30. CLI polish: kept "-v/--version" for root version and switched `dev` verbose flag to "-V, --verbose".
+32. CLI polish: kept "-v/--version" for root version and switched `dev` verbose flag to "-V, --verbose".
 Updated docs accordingly.